Preneet Kaur: Background and personal life

-Political career

 Prior to entering politics, Preneet was instrumental in founding Sanjeevani, an institution in Patiala for differently abled children.
 She started her political career by contesting the General elections of 1999 from the Patiala Lok Sabha constituency.
 Patiala was the capital of the princely state formerly ruled by her husband's family.

 She won her seat in 1999, but her party lost the election and sat in opposition.
 After the next general elections (2004), her party formed the government and Preneet also retained her seat.
 She remained a back-bencher in Parliament, living mostly in Chandigarh where her husband was at this time Chief Minister of Punjab.
 During these two terms in the Lok Sabha, Preneet served in various committees, such as those on Food, Civil Supplies and Public Distribution; Women's Empowerment; Public Undertakings; and Water Resources.
 She also served on the Consultative Committees attached to the Ministry of Agriculture and the Ministry of Petroleum and Natural Gas.

 In 2007, Amarinder demitted office after his party lost the elections to the state assembly.
 In 2009, after she won the Patiala seat for the third successive term in the elections of 2009, and during the UPA-II government, Praneet was made a Minister of State (MoS) in the Ministry of External Affairs.
 She was one of two Ministers of State who served under the Cabinet Minister for External Affairs.

 In the general elections of 2014, Preneet lost the Patiala Lok Sabha seat to Dharamvir Gandhi of the Aam Aadmi Party by a margin of 20,942 votes.
 Preneet's party was routed at the parliamentary polls and demitted office.

 She was one of the 42 INC MLAs who submitted their resignation in protest of a decision of the Supreme Court of India ruling Punjab's termination of the Sutlej-Yamuna Link (SYL) water canal unconstitutional.